arya8831/OIBSIP_ARYA-CHATTERJEE_PIZZA-DELIVERY-APP/README.md

 # OIBSIP_ARYA-CHATTERJEE_PIZZA-DELIVERY-APP

 ## Installation
-After download or clone run `npm install` OR `yarn install` to install all the dependancies.
+After download or clone run `npm install` OR `yarn install` to create node_modules file and install all the dependancies.

+## to start the server use  `npm start` OR `yarn dev`

+##Yarn cli commands
+    yarn add.
+    yarn init.
+    yarn install.
+    yarn publish.
+    yarn remove.

 This is a Full stack Pizza Delivery Web App .